Political forces begin to move on new California Sen. Butler as she mulls a run | KRDO

 As for Butler, “I want her to get her sea legs, I want her to acclimate to this new environment and then make a decision if this is something she wants to do for the long term.
 People don’t understand how upending this work can be when you have a family, when you have a family and you’re located in California,” Kamlager-Dove said, adding, “If she wants to run, I want her to run.”

-If Butler does decide to vie for the seat, Kamlager-Dove said she is open to switching her endorsement – but that would start with the grinding work that consumes the days of anyone campaigning.
+If Butler does decide to vie for the seat, Kamlager-Dove said she is open to an endorsement – but that would start with the grinding work that consumes the days of anyone campaigning.

 The-CNN-Wire

-Note: CLARIFICATION: This story has been updated to reflect that Rep. Sydney Kamlager-Dove is open to endorsing Sen. Laphonza Butler should she run in next year’s Senate race.